All your favorite Uggs are now discounted for Black Friday

 Koolaburra by Ugg Koola Short Fashion Boot (starting at $64.99, originally $79.99; amazon.com)

 Nearly identical to Ugg’s Classic Short II Boot, this version from sub-brand Koolaburra comes in at more than 100 bucks cheaper than the real thing.
-The sale price is available in all three hues, chestnut, black and light gray.
+The sale price is available in all three hues: chestnut, black and light gray.

 ____________________________________________________________________________